argusDob/abn_assesment/README.md

 # Run tests
 npm run test:unit

+⚙️ Environment
+	•	Node.js: v18.17.0 (used for development & testing)

 ### 📌 Highlights

 - **Chunk-based Pagination:** Improves performance by loading 10 slides at a time as the user navigates.